-Trichomonas vaginalis (trick-oh-MOAN-us vah-gin-AL-iss).
-Draw at 1000x; notice the multiple flagella, some attached to an undulating membrane.
+$\it Trichomonas\ vaginalis\ (trick-oh-MOAN-us\ vah-gin-AL-iss).$ Draw at 1000x; try to find the multiple flagella, some attached to an undulating membrane.

-Figure of Trichomonas vaginalis life cycle from CDC/Alexander J. da Silva, PhD/Melanie Moser.
+Figure of $Trichomonas\ vaginalis\$ life cycle from CDC/Alexander J. da Silva, PhD/Melanie Moser.
 Public Health Image Library.
 Accessed 2018.

 Giardia lamblia (gee-ARR-dee-uh LAMB-lee-uh).
-This is a fecal smear; draw at 1000x; notice the multiple flagella, and the adult nuclei that can look like eyes.
+This is a fecal smear; draw at 1000x; try to find the multiple flagella, and the adult nuclei that can look like eyes.